owncloud-archive/documentation/admin_manual/enterprise/external_storage/s3_swift_as_primary_object_store_configuration.rst

 Configuring S3 as Primary Storage
 =================================

-In ownCloud Enterprise edition, administrators can configure S3 objects as the primary storage.
+In ownCloud Enterprise edition, administrators can configure Amazon S3 objects as the primary storage.
 Doing this replaces the default ownCloud ``owncloud/data`` directory.

 You may still need to keep the ``owncloud/data`` directory for these reasons: